openshift/enhancements/enhancements/migration/cam-non-admin-design.md

 1. Inspect the associated ClusterRole/Role rules.
 1. Match resources in the role's Rules.
 1. Match verb(s) in roles Rules.

+There will be one discovery controller running in the `openshift-migration` namespace.
+It will be responsible for indexing all of the added `migcluster` resources.

 ###### A note about Subject Rules Review